johnbamberg/johnbamberg.github.io/publications.md

 - Partial linear spaces with a rank 3 affine primitive group of automorphisms,
 Proceedings of the London Mathematical Society,
 with Alice Devillers, Joanna B. Fawcett, Cheryl E. Praeger.
+- Orbits of Sylow subgroups of finite permutation groups,
+Journal of Algebra,
+with Alexander Bors, Alice Devillers, Michael Giudici, Cheryl Praeger, and Gordon Royle.

 Submitted
 ---------